ClickHouse/ClickHouse/docs/en/development/build_osx.md

 # How to Build ClickHouse on Mac OS X

 Build should work on Mac OS X 10.12.
-If you're using earlier version, you can try to build ClickHouse using Gentoo Prefix and clang sl in this instruction.
-With appropriate changes, it should also work on any other Linux distribution.

 ## Install Homebrew